Loading...

 The most effective way to protect yourself from insurance delay damage is simple: do not wait.
 Start make-safe works immediately and claim reimbursement afterward.
 This approach:

 Through Disaster Recovery, the initial commitment is $2,750 ($550 platform fee plus $2,200 contractor credit for make-safe works).
 After make-safe, your NRPG contractor provides a formal contract with terms and conditions for the full restoration scope.
 Full claims documentation is provided to support your insurance reimbursement.
-Payment plans are available through Blue Fire Finance if needed.
+Payment plans are available through Equipped Commercial Finance if needed.

 Your legal right to appoint your own restoration contractor under the Insurance Contracts Act.